mlswg/mls-protocol/draft-ietf-mls-protocol.md

-  * For each non-empty parent node, verify that exactly one of the node's children are non-empty and have the hash of this node set as their `parent_hash` value (if the child is another parent) or has a `parent_hash` extension in the ClientInitKey containing the same value (if the child is a leaf).
+  * For each non-empty parent node, verify that exactly one of the node's children are non-empty and have the hash of this node set as their `parent_hash` value (if the child is another parent) or has a `parent_hash` extension in the KeyPackage containing the same value (if the child is a leaf).

-  * For each non-empty leaf node, verify the signature on the ClientInitKey.
+  * For each non-empty leaf node, verify the signature on the KeyPackage.

-* Identify a leaf in the `tree` array (any even-numbered node) whose `public_key` and `credential` fields are identical to the corresponding fields in the ClientInitKey.
+* Identify a leaf in the `tree` array (any even-numbered node) whose `key_package` field is identical to the the KeyPackage.
 If no such field exists, return an error.
 Let `index` represent the index of this node among the leaves in the tree, namely the index of the node in the `tree` array divided by two.

 * Construct a new group state using the information in the GroupInfo object.
   The new member's position in the tree is `index`, as defined above.
 In